Institute of Living: History

-The hospital was built in 1823 and was opened to patients in 1824.
-At that time, the Institute of Living (IOL) was among only four facilities of its kind in the nation.
+The hospital was built in 1823 and was opened to patients in 1824, under the direction of Eli Todd.
+It was initially called the Connecticut Retreat for the Insane, though later changed names to the Hartford Retreat before adopting its current name.
+At that time, the institute was among only four facilities of its kind in the nation.
 It was capable of accommodating 40 to 60 patients who were segregated by "sex, nature of disease, habits of life and the wishes of their friends."
-The weekly cost of care was $3 for Connecticut residents, $4 for those from out of state and $10 to $12 for a suite with an exclusive personal attendant.
-Eli Todd was its first director.
 The hospital's 35 acres (14 ha) campus was landscaped by Frederick Law Olmsted in the 1860s.

-The hospital was initially called the Connecticut Retreat for the Insane.
-Its name changed several times, but it was often referred to as the Hartford Retreat.

 Dr. C. Charles Burlingame was named as superintendent in 1939.
 His vision was for the facility to become one-third hospital, one-third university/educational environment and one-third resort.
 This included adding residential cottages, a nine-hole golf course, indoor and outdoor pools and tennis courts, all of which are gone today.

-In the late 1980s, the IOL staffed 450 beds, with many patients staying for months and years until managed care transformed the facility to what it is today.
-By the early 1990s, the IOL reduced its number of beds to 150 and length of stay to 28 days.
+In the late 1980s, the IOL staffed 450 beds, with many patients staying for long-term periods, though by the early 1990s, the IOL reduced its number of beds to 150 and length of stay to a maximum 28 days.

-The IOL and Hartford Hospital's Department of Psychiatry merged in 1994, and the next year saw a blending of programs, staffs, ideals and goals.
-As a result of the merger, the IOL could accept Medicaid patients, something private psychiatric hospitals in the United States cannot do.
-New programs such as the Schizophrenia Rehabilitation Program (focusing on cognitive rehabilitation), Anxiety Disorders Center, Early Psychosis Program and LGBTQ offerings, among many others, reshaped the IOL's clinical landscape.
+The IOL and Hartford Hospital's Department of Psychiatry merged in 1994.
+As a result of the merger, the IOL could accept Medicaid patients.
+There were many new programs including the Schizophrenia Rehabilitation Program, Anxiety Disorders Center, and LGBTQ offerings.

-During its 175th anniversary, the Institute of Living opened an exhibition titled "Myths, Minds and Medicine" on the history of the Institute and psychiatric treatment in general.

-As it approaches its bicentennial in 2022, Dr Javeed Sukhera was announced as the Institute of Living’s incoming Chair and Chief of Psychiatry in 2021.

 Historic grounds

-Rare or unusually large tree species make up the IOL grounds, ever since they were redesigned by Frederick Law Olmsted and his associate, Jacob Weidenmann.

-There are several New England champion trees on the grounds, including the Ginkgo, which is also one of the biggest in the United States, the pecan, the bur oak and the Japanese Zelkova.
+Rare or unusually large tree species make up the IOL grounds, redesigned by Frederick Law Olmsted and his associate, Jacob Weidenmann.
+These include several New England champion trees on the grounds, including the Ginkgo, which is also one of the biggest in the United States, the pecan, the bur oak and the Japanese Zelkova.

 On August 4, 2020, the pecan tree was destroyed by Tropical Storm Isaias.
 The pecan tree, in the middle of the central lawn, was one of two in Connecticut and was a New England champion for 30 years until a lightning strike caused significant damage a decade ago.
 There is evidence to suggest that the pecan tree predates Olmsted.